 Heroin and opiate addiction are some of the most difficult to overcome.
-The uniquely potent addictive power of these drugs is not the only way in which opiates keep addicts using.
-They also come with particularly severe withdrawal symptoms that make it almost impossible for an addict to successfully eliminate their addiction.
+The uniquely potent and addictive power of these drugs makes these drugs difficult to stop using.
+On top of this, the particularly severe withdrawal symptoms make it nearly impossible for an addict to successfully eliminate their addiction on their own.

-Many of the possible solutions to the growing drug crisis are not widely known or understood.
-One of these less understood solutions is the Ibogaine treatment method.
-Ibogaine offers an alternative, scientifically based method for treating heroin addiction and withdrawal that is different from almost any other method available today.
+Many of the possible solutions to the growing drug crisis are not widely available.
+One of the most effective, yet relatively unknown, treatment options is medical Ibogaine therapy.
+Ibogaine offers a scientifically based method for treating heroin addiction and withdrawal symptoms in a completely unique way.

-And, even though Ibogaine is not a perfect treatment, with the staggeringly low success rates of traditional rehabilitation programs, the need for science based treatments for opiate and heroin addiction is becoming much more apparent.
+Ibogaine is not a perfect treatment.
+There is no one-size-fits-all drug treatment method.
+However, with the staggeringly low success rates of traditional rehabilitation programs, the need for alternative, science based treatment options for opiate and heroin addiction is becoming much more apparent.

 The Current Opioid Epidemic